Which Pure Fresh Dog Food Recipes Get

 And a fat-to-protein ratio of about 38%.

 Above-average protein.
 Below-average fat.
-And above-average carbs when compared to a typical moist dog food.
+And above-average carbs when compared to a typical fresh dog food.

 Free of any plant-based protein boosters, this looks like the profile of a wet dog food containing a significant amount of meat.

 Pure Dog Food contains both grain-inclusive and grain-free recipes using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.